megabitsenmzq/Live-Activity-Background-Update-Demo/README.md

 It does not make any sense.
 But it works!

 The only downside is, in every 30 seconds, there will be 5 seconds it won't refresh.
 Because the background task only lasts 30 seconds.
-It should last infinitely long.
-(Still testing.
-I'm not sure.)